stockton-stem/stockton-stem-badge/README.md

 Various configuration details are kept in `config.h` (Peripheral setup values, for example to setup the timers and PWMs) and `pic_config.h` (PIC startup values).

+## Power

+Power is derived from a single CR2032 button-cell battery nominally providing 3v.
+The specifications for this type of battery vary a little but generally speaking they are designed to provide a limited amount of current for a fairly long time.
+Design capacity is typically 225mAh with sustained maximum current of between 0.2 to 1mA and with peak current of as much as 15mA but not for more than a few milliseconds.

+The observant will note we had four LEDs on this board and typical LEDs have a forward current of 20mA each.
+Whilst most CR2032's we have used, including no-name brand varieties, have been able to provide sufficient current to drive all four LEDs at full brightness, it is not without significant drop in the voltage the cell provides (a fresh cell may drop to 2.6v, for example) but it will also quickly deplete the capacity of the battery.
+For this reason our software will need to try to avoid powering the LEDs for extended periods and also avoid powering the LEDs at full brightness.
+Indeed, the bulk storage capacitor, C2, is provided entirely as an energy store that charges during the off-section of the PWM duty cycle to reduce the demand for peak current from the battery.
+It is this consideration that also directed the need for a button in the design, so that the device may be woken up after having gone to sleep after some short period of activity.

+Why then, given the limitations, did we choose a CR2032?
+Simply, they are readily available, inexpensive, a usable form factor and mounting in the design is straightforward.
+The tradeoff is capacity, but for this project this currently seems acceptable.

 ## System clock